 This healthy veggie is another great choice for baby guinea pigs.
-For adults, it’s a great addition to your guinea pig’s diet once or twice a week.
+For adults, it’s a great addition to your guinea pig’s diet in small quantities once or twice a week.

-Be sure to rotate kale with lower calcium foods when you feed veggies like kale.
+Be sure to rotate with lower calcium foods when you feed veggies containing high levels of calcium.
 This ensures that your guinea pig is getting a balanced mix of vegetables without high amounts of calcium.

 Guava is another healthy and unique food to add to your guinea pig’s palette.
 This fruit is an excellent source of Vitamin C for guinea pigs.
 Guava actually contains 4 times as much Vitamin C as an orange!